jlubo/nn-lightchannels-sim/README.txt

 ================================================================================================================
 RUN SIMULATIONS IN WINDOWS:
 ===========================

+Pre-compiled binaries for Windows (tested with Windows 10) can be found in the directory "bin/".

 If you want plots to be created automatically, which is recommended, please make sure that gnuplot (tested with version 5.0.1) is installed and the gnuplot path is bound to the PATH environment variable.